benj-chen/Curriculum2020/BasicDriveCode.md

 5. Right now, this code doesn't make the robot do anything.
 In FRC, there are mainly 4 types of motor controllers we use - the VictorSPX, the TalonSRX, the TalonFX, and the SparkMax.
 Each of these need to be programmed in a different way.
 Let's go over the basics of how to use each motor controller to spin a motor.

-- TalonSRX: To initialize the TalonSRX, first declare a private instance variable with the type `TalonSRX` in the Robot class.
+- TalonSRX: To initialize the TalonSRX, first declare an instance variable with the type `TalonSRX` in the Robot class.
 For example, `TalonSRX TalonSRXMotor;`.
 Next in the robotInit method, we want to initialize the variable.
 To initialize a motor controller, we need the CAN Device ID the motor controller is plugged in to.
 This can be found on the robot.
 When you don't know what the id will be, you can just leave it at -1 (non-existant id) so people know that the CAN IDs need to be added.
 Add `TalonSRXMotor = new TalonSRX(-1);` to robotInit.
 To spin the motor, add `TalonSRXMotor.set(ControlMode.PercentOutput, .9);` to teleop periodic.
 This will tell the robot to keep spinning the motor at 90% power during teleop.
+Using -0.9 will cause the motor to spin the other way.
 The resulting code will look like this:

 ```
 package frc.robot;